-Following this approach, a testing team break regression testing into two cycles:
+Following this approach, a testing team breaks regression testing into two cycles:

 1. Iteration regression.
-The team perform iteration regression at the end of each sprint.
-Iteration regression specifically focuses on features and changes made in the iteration and areas of the application that could be affected.
+The team performs iteration regression at the end of each sprint.
+Iteration regression specifically focuses on features and changes made in the iteration and areas of the application that could have been affected.

 2. Full regression.
-Test engineers run full regression before releases and project milestones to ensure that the application works as planned.
+Test engineers run full regression before a release to ensure that the application works as planned.

-However, this approach is not as simple as it seems.
-To be successful, it requires a seamless communication within the project team.
+However, the two-level approach is not as simple as it seems.
+To be successful, this approach requires a seamless communication within the project team.
 Communicating with developers, the testing team will be able to get a comprehensive view of what was done in the iteration and make a well-grounded choice about the necessary type of regression testing.
-Another consideration is the time passed since the last full regression.
-It may be useful to set up a schedule for regular full regression and perform it regardless of the changes made in a particular iteration.
-This will help the team avoid tedious full regression after every sprint and keep the application relatively bug-free at all times.

 Test prioritization: Risk-based approach

-Applying the risk-based approach, a testing team choose test cases covering the application areas affected by recent changes in the project and rank them according to the priority, which reduces regression time and efforts.
+Applying the risk-based approach to regression testing, a testing team chooses test cases covering the application areas affected by recent changes in the project and rank them according to the priority, which reduces time and efforts.

 - High priority.
-These test cases make around 10% of all regression test cases.
-They cover the critical functions of the software, areas highly visible to users, defect-prone areas, and areas that underwent many changes.
+In the majority of our projects, these test cases made around 10% of all regression test cases.
+They cover the critical functions of the software, software areas highly visible to users, defect-prone areas, and areas that underwent many changes.